 Lawo Singi One is a three-part textile sewn into a tube and worn by a woman of the Lio-Ende ethnic group.
 The name refers to the structure of the cloth; in that the central motif has bands around the central motif.

 Lipa is the name for a man’s dress sarong.
-There are two types of man’s sarongs; Lipa Merak Matan Pitu which is a simple striped textile.
-The Lipa Merak Loen Peten is predominantly red and contains a weft ikat motif.
-The word lipa likely comes from the Indonesian word lipat which means “to fold” and is a reference to the folded commercially made textiles made in Sulawesi and sold throughout Indonesia.
+There are two types of man’s sarongs; lipa merak matan pitu which is a simple striped textile.
+The lipa merak loen peten is predominantly red and contains a weft ikat motif.
+The word lipa likely comes from the Indonesian word lipat which means “to fold” and is a reference to the checkered, folded commercially made textiles made in Sulawesi and sold throughout Indonesia.

 The traditional shoulder cloth for a man is called Lu’e.
 It usually has very subtle bands of white ikat dashes and often horse motifs in bands on the cloth.
 The textile was dyed all dark blue which is typical of Ngadha textiles.

-The one or two-panel man’s textile called Semba was originally worn as a hip cloth, but is now worn as a shoulder cloth by Lio -Ende people.
-A Semba would only be worn by a mosalaki (adat leader) who has authority over land use within traditional communities.
-Today, Semba is also worn by worn by the dancers as a shoulder cloth.
+The one or two-panel man’s textile called semba was originally worn as a hip cloth, but is now worn as a shoulder cloth by Lio -Ende people.
+A semba would only be worn by a mosalaki (adat leader) who has authority over land use within traditional communities.
+Today, semba is also worn by worn by dancers as a shoulder cloth.

-Senai is a single panel shoulder cloth and is worn for special ceremonies by women from the ethnic group Ende-Lio in Ndona.
+Senai is a single panel shoulder cloth and is worn for special ceremonies by women from the ethnic group Ende-Lio in Ndona, Central Flores.

 Kreot Mowak Miten

-The two-part woman’s tubular sarong from Sikka Flores is called a Utan Hawatan.
+The two-part woman’s tubular sarong from Sikka Flores is called a utan hawatan.
 The textile is symbolic of fertility and contains an inherent agreement that the woman and her family will be respected and honoured by the man’s family.
-An Utan Hawatan would be worn by a woman who is still menstruating.
+An utan hawatan would be worn by a young woman in her child bearing years.

 Utan Wiri Wanan

-Utan Wiri Wanan is a woman’s four-part tubular sarong from Sikka Flores and is used at a weddings during an ritual called Roa Muu.
-During this ritual, a young man representing the man’s family will dance around a banana tree where the Utan Wiri Wanan is hanging.
-As he slowly circles and cuts down the tree, eventually he captures the sarong – this ritual symbolizes fertility.
+The utan wiri wanan textile is a woman’s four-part tubular sarong from Sikka Flores and is used at a weddings during a ritual called roa muu.
+During this ritual, a young man from the groom’s family will dance around a banana tree where the utan wiri wanan is hung.
+As he slowly circles and cuts down the tree, eventually he captures the sarong – this ritual symbolises fertility.